fast-programmer/close-my-first-issue/README.md

 Don't feel confident using GitHub in a team?

-Scared or worried about making a mistake?
+Practice closing your first issue, step by step.

-Practice the full workflow step by step, in a safe and supportive environment.
+Safe and supportive environnment where you can make mistakes and grow.

 ## Prerequisites